oracle/python-cx_Oracle/doc/connection.rst

 .. method:: Connection.prepare()

    Prepare the distributed (global) transaction for commit.
+Return a boolean indicating if a transaction was actually prepared in order to avoid the error ORA-24756 (transaction does not exist).

    .. note::